11 Things to Do in Amsterdam in September

 Main Square.| ©mm9360a

-September, especially in the beginning and middle of the month when the weather is still good, is an ideal time to make an excursion to Bruges and discover this beautiful city characterized by its canals and declared World Heritage Site by Unesco in 2000.
+September, especially at the beginning and middle of the month when the weather is still good, is an ideal time to take a trip to Bruges and discover this beautiful city characterized by its canals and declared a World Heritage Site by UNESCO in 2000.

-Together with a professional guide, you will discover this city known under the nickname of "Venice of the North" and you will contemplate some of its main points of interest and most characteristic enclaves such as:
+Accompanied by a professional guide, you will discover this city known as the "Venice of the North" and see some of its main attractions and most characteristic sites, such as:

 • The Belfort bell tower.